Exams and Tests: IELTS Preparation Guide and Tips

 - 1 is just for speaking and 1 where you correct your writing answers.

-You can also read here my reviews of the IELTS Exams material.
+You can also read here my reviews of the IELTS Exams material and discover how to put your English level on your CV/Resume in here.

 I hope this guide helps you, please feel free to share with your friends or anyone taking the IELTS exam.